 Same-Sex Custody: Establishing parenthood as a same-sex parent is more complicated than it is for heterosexual couples.
 You will need the counsel of a knowledgeable attorney to help you get custody in case of separation or divorce.

-Our Dallas family lawyers at O’Neil Wysocki P.C. has collectively served the Dallas community for more than 65 years.
+Our Dallas family lawyers at O’Neil Wysocki P.C. have collectively served the Dallas community for more than 65 years.
 Both Michelle O'Neil and Michael Wysocki are highly respected attorneys and board-certified family law specialists with the Texas Board of Legal Specialization.
 Our entire firm will work together on your case and support you throughout this difficult time in your life.
 Contact O’Neil Wysocki P.C. today!

 Call (972) 852-8000